Remarks on Kawamata's effective non-vanishing conjecture for manifolds with trivial first Chern classes: Hyperk a hler case

 In this subsection, we prove the following thereom. \begin{theorem} Let $X$ be a hyperk\"{a}hler variety of dimension $2n$ with $n\geq 2$.
-Then $\td_4(X)$ is fakely effective, that is,
+Then $\td_4(X)$ is quasi-effective, that is,

 for any nef line bundle $L$ on $X$.
 Moreover, the inequality is strict for nef and big line bundle $L$. \end{theorem} Firstly, we prove the following lemma. \begin{lemma}[{cf. \cite[Lemma 1]{kurnosov}, \cite[Lemma 3]{guan}}] Let $X$ be a hyperk\"{a}hler variety of dimension $2n$ with $n\geq 2$.
-Then $c_2^2(X)$ is fakely effective, that is,
+Then $c_2^2(X)$ is quasi-effective, that is,

 for any nef line bundle $L$ on $X$.
 Moreover, the inequality is strict for nef and big line bundle $L$. \end{lemma} \begin{proof}By Theorem \ref{fujiki result},

 for a line bundle $L$.
 Hence it is equivalent to prove that $C(c_2^2(X))>0$.